-The Sussex Archaeological Society (a registered charity) was founded in 1846 and is one of the oldest county archeological societies in England.
+The Sussex Archaeological Society (a registered charity) was founded in 1846 and is one of the oldest county archaeological societies in England.
 It welcomes over 120,000 visitors each year to its portfolio of listed buildings, historic gardens, museums, and ancient monuments located across Sussex.

-The Society encourages research through its libraries, archive collections and research grants, and offers a variety of talks and conferences on the archaeology and heritage of Sussex in addition to publishing the Sussex Archaeological Collections (SAC) annually and twice-yearly editions of Sussex Past & Present (SP&P).
+The Society encourages research through its libraries, archive collections and research grants, and offers a variety of talks and conferences on the archaeology and heritage of Sussex in addition to publishing the Sussex Archaeological Collections (SAC) annually.

-The Society is a membership organisation with 2,500 members from across Sussex and beyond.
+The Society is a membership organisation with 1,300 members from across Sussex and beyond.
 Members range from academics undertaking internationally important research to families who want to learn more about our historical properties in their local area.